 For a project management company it’s very important to meet the timelines and complete the project in the stipulated time.
 If the timelines are not met the company may face severe consequences and to avoid any financial loss many projects managers start work in fire fighting mode and often compromise the quality of the work.
 So what could be the best management style for a project manager?
 In today’s post I’ll discuss how to get out of fire fighting by being proactive from being reactive manager.

-Now question arises what is fire fighting?
+A number of companies fall in this vicious cycle which forces the management to always be in fire fighting mode.Now question arises what is fire fighting?
 Is it something related to extinguishing fire?
 Fire fighting is an emergency allocation of resources required to deal with unforeseen problems.
 In management terms, Fire Fighting is another name of Reactive Management and is defined as reacting to unforeseen problems with a focus to somehow control the situation for the time being.
 If management has not foreseen or planned to handle the problem these often become hectic, stressful and a routine with no end in sight.
 Reactive Management happens due to poor planning, bad processes/policies or not fixing the accountability and a Project Manager will never be in able to control a situation.